-There is only a small number of international embassies located in San Jose, including those for the US, Canada and UK.
+There are only a small number of international embassies located in San Jose, including those for the US, Canada and UK.
 However, embassies for other countries, including Australia and New Zealand are located in Mexico and other North or Central American countries, offering coverage to Costa Rica.
 Please check with your relevant government for the relevant contact details.

 **As the entry requirements due to COVID-19 are constantly changing please check your own country's international travel advice as well as the airline requirements before travel.

-UK guests please see FCDO website for lates entry and exit advice; https://www.gov.uk/foreign-travel-advice/costa-rica
+UK guests please see FCDO website for lates entry and exit advice: https://www.gov.uk/foreign-travel-advice/costa-rica

-US guests pelase see Travel State website https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/CostaRica.html and U.S. Embassy in Costa Rica: https://cr.usembassy.gov/covid-19-information/
+US guests pelase see Travel State website: https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/CostaRica.html and U.S. Embassy in Costa Rica: https://cr.usembassy.gov/covid-19-information/

 HEALTH, INSURANCE AND SPECIAL REQUIREMENTS